While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 The Art Institute of California, Los Angeles (CLOSED)

-Both campuses are great in that they both sit in cities serving as a hotbed for successful development studios.
+Both campuses were great in that they were both in cities serving as a hotbed for successful development studios.
 Los Angeles is home to industry giants like Activision, EA, Sony, Naughty Dog, and many more.

 Stony Brook University

 Part of the State University of New York system, Stony Brook University is made up of 13 colleges and schools that together offer more than 200 different degrees of varying levels.

 The Department of Computer Science makes up most of the College of Engineering & Applied Sciences and offers students interested in game development careers a BS, MS, or both in Computer Science with a Specialization in Game Programming.
 Also available is a CSE Minor.

 Maryland Institute College of Art

 The first school in the US to offer degrees, the Maryland Institute College of Art offers nearly 2,000 students more than 80 degrees of varying levels.